-The Second Punic War was the second of three conflicts, known collectively as “The Punic Wars,” fought between the ancient powers of Rome and Carthage — a powerful city and imperial entity located across the Mediterranean from Southern Italy in modern-day Tunisia.
-It lasted sixteen years, from 218 B.C. to 202 B.C., and resulted in Roman victory.
+The Second Punic War (also called the Second Carthaginian War) was the second of three conflicts, known collectively as “The Punic Wars,” fought between the ancient powers of Rome and Carthage — a powerful city and imperial entity located across the Mediterranean from Southern Italy in modern-day Tunisia.
+It lasted seventeen years, from 218 BC. to 201 BC., and resulted in Roman victory.

-The two sides would face off again from 149–146 B.C. in the Third Punic War.
-With the Romans also winning this conflict, it helped to solidify their position as the region’s hegemon, which contributed to the rise of the Roman Empire — a society that dominated Europe, parts of North Africa, and Western Asia for centuries; leaving a profound impact on the world in which we live today.
+The two sides would face off again from 149–146 BC. in the Third Punic War.
+With the Roman army also winning this conflict, it helped to solidify their position as the region’s hegemon, which contributed to the rise of the Roman Empire — a society that dominated Europe, parts of Northern Africa, and Western Asia for centuries; leaving a profound impact on the world in which we live today.

 What Caused the Second Punic War?

 The immediate cause of the Second Punic War was the decision by Hannibal — the main Carthaginian general at the time, and one of history’s most revered military commanders — to ignore the treaty between Carthage and Rome that “forbade” Carthage from expanding in Spain beyond the Ebro River.
 Carthage’s defeat in the First Punic War meant the loss of Carthaginian Sicily to the Romans under the terms of the Roman-dictated 241 BC Treaty of Lutatius.

 The larger cause of the war was the presence of an ongoing fight between Rome and Carthage for control in the Mediterranean.
 Carthage, originally an ancient Phoenician settlement, was the region’s authority, and it dominated largely due to the strength of its navy.